Zx55/cga-challenge/README.md

 #### 2.2 RH20T-P API

-We provide the api for RH20T-P usage in `data/rh20tp`.
+We provide the api for RH20T-P usage in `data/rh20tp/dataset.py`.
+See [here](data/rh20tp/README.md) for details.